 Archive for ‘For Every Marriage’

-Lent has begun!
+Lent begins on March 1.
 This year, consider approaching this holy season as a “marriage team.”
 You and your spouse don’t have to give up–or do–the same things, but you can actively support each other.
 Here are some ideas to grow in holiness as a couple.

 As Thanksgiving approaches, we take time to think of the many people in our lives for whom we are grateful.
 How about starting with our spouse?

 What can you do for your marriage in 2017?
 Start with something small but meaningful.
 Here are a few ideas.

 Pornography use within marriage undermines trust and intimacy.
 Sharing their own story of struggle and healing, Sam and Beth Meier provide ways forward for couples impacted by pornography use and addiction.

 Men and women who use pornography, or who are addicted to it, need healing at many levels of their lives.
 Counselor Daniel Spadaro offers advice and encouragement for those seeking to break free from pornography.

 In their 2015 statement “Create in Me a Clean Heart,” the U.S. bishops spoke out powerfully against pornography and offered hope and healing to those affected by it.
 This abridged version highlights the statement’s main points.